 Please also note the integrated "Guidelines and Interpretations" that give additional guidance on the application of certain rules.
-The former version published in 2010 with updates is no longer valid.
 The "Guidelines and Interpretations" will be expanded, if required.

 The "Guidelines for Playing Courts and Goals", which are simply included in the rule book for the convenience of the users of that text, are not an integral part of the rules.